adamgerges/google_maps_geocoding/old-README.md

 This script allows you to geocode addresses using the Google Maps API.
 By providing a list of addresses in a CSV file, you can retrieve detailed address components, such as street, city, state, country, and postal code.

-## How the Script Works

-The script reads addresses from the `input.csv` file and queries the Google Maps Geocoding API for each address.
-For each successful query, the script retrieves and formats the address into seven components: street, secondary street, county, state, country, postal code, and city.

-The formatted address data is then inserted into the first available set of seven consecutive columns without populated data in the `output.csv` file.
-This ensures that existing data in the CSV isn't overwritten.

-If you wish to limit the number of rows processed from the `input.csv`, you can modify the `ROWS_TO_PROCESS` constant in the script.

 ## Prerequisites

 - Ensure you have Python installed on your machine.